 However, the business will still show up for relevant searches in its service area.

 For those businesses that operate in a specific service area and don’t want the actual brick-and-mortar location to show up in Maps, select the service area(s) that pertain to the business.

 You can then add contact information for the business, including the contact phone number and the current website URL.

 For businesses with that brick-and-mortar location that people can go to during business hours, you should add the business address next.

-Once the address is set, Google My Business will ask if you “also service customers outside this location?”
+Once the address is set, Google Business Profile will ask if you “also service customers outside this location?”